 Causes of rickets

-Rickets usually occurs because of a lack of vitamin D or calcium.
-It can also be caused by a genetic defect or another health condition.
+Rickets usually occurs because of a lack of vitamin D and calcium, although it can also be caused by a genetic defect or another health condition.

 Lack of vitamin D and calcium

-Over a long time, vitamin D deficiency causes rickets in children and osteomalacia (soft bones) in adults.
+Over time, a vitamin D or calcium deficiency causes rickets in children and osteomalacia (soft bones) in adults.

-Rickets is more common in children of Asian, African-Caribbean and Middle Eastern origin because their skin is darker and needs more sunlight to get enough vitamin D. However, any child who does not get enough sunlight, is frequently covered up or has a diet low in vitamin D or calcium is also at risk of getting rickets.
+For example, rickets is more common in children of Asian, African-Caribbean and Middle Eastern origin because their skin is darker and needs more sunlight to get enough vitamin D.

 Rare forms of rickets can also be inherited (passed on from a parent to a child).